svaarala/duktape/doc/memory-management.rst

       analysis and have correct reference counts at the end of the mark-and-sweep algorithm.)

    b.
-If the target is a string:

-      1. Remove the string from the string table.
+If the target is a string, remove the string from the string table,

-      2. Remove any references to the string from the "string access cache" (which accelerates character index to byte index conversions).
-         Note that this is a special, internal "weak" reference.

-      3. Free the string.
-There are no auxiliary allocations to free for strings.

-      4. Return.
+      remove any weak references (e.g. from string access cache), and then free the string structure.

    c.
 If the target is a buffer:

-      1. Remove the buffer from the "heap allocated" list.

-      2. If the buffer is dynamic, free the auxiliary buffer (which is allocated separately).
+      1. Remove the buffer from the "heap allocated" list, free any related allocations (if the buffer is dynamic, the separately allocated buffer), and then free the buffer structure.

-      3. Free the buffer.

-      4. Return.

    d.
 Else the target is an object:

-      1. Move the object from the "heap allocated" list to the "refzero" work list.
-Note that this prevents the mark-and-sweep algorithm from freeing the object (the "sweep" phase does not affect objects in the "refzero" work list).

-      2. If the "refzero" algorithm is already running, return.

-      3. Else, call the "refzero" algorithm to free pending objects.
-         The refzero algorithm returns when the entire work list has been successfully cleared.

-      4. Return.
+      1. This case is relatively complicated, see code for details:

+         * If the object doesn't have a finalizer, queue it to "refzero list".
+           If no-one is processing refzero_list now, process it until it becomes empty; new objects may be queued as previous ones are refcount finalized and freed.
+When the list is empty, run any pending finalizers queued up during the process.
+If a previous call is already processing the list, just queue the object and finish.

+         * If the object has a finalizer, queue it to finalize_list.
+If no-one is processing the refzero_list or finalize_list, process the finalize_list directly.
+Otherwise just queue the object and finish.

 The REFZERO algorithm
 ---------------------